Fred Condrey

-James Frederick Condrey DCM (1883–1952) was a Welsh professional footballer who played as a centre forward in the Football League for Nottingham Forest.
+James Frederick Condrey DCM (7 January 1883 – 25 December 1952) was a Welsh professional footballer who played as a centre forward in the Football League for Nottingham Forest.

 Personal life

-Condrey served as a lance corporal in the Royal Welch Fusiliers during the First World War.
+One of a family of 12 children, Condrey served as a lance corporal in the Royal Welch Fusiliers during the First World War.
 In August 1915, he was awarded the Distinguished Conduct Medal:

 Condrey's brother Charles also served in the Royal Welch Fusiliers and was killed at Festubert on 16 May 1915.